Seville Diner East Brunswick

 We also tried the Mouse Mousse cake.
 It was a thick and dense layer of chocolate cake with frosting in the shape of a mouse.
 This cake was lighter and the chocolate was extremely rich.
 The frosting was whipped and most of the inside was a mousse consistency versus cake.
 It was good as well but my favorite was the rainbow cake.

-Both pieces of dessert were good, and I am glad we tried both.
+Both pieces of dessert of the Seville Diner were good, and I am glad we tried both.
 They were dense pieces of cake.

-The service was good, and I enjoyed the food.
+The service at the Seville Diner was good, and I enjoyed the food.
 The seating is a little unusual, but that isn’t enough to deter me.

 Questions for you: